toriis-portal/toriis-docs/README.md

-# torris-docs
+# torris
-Repository for docs and issues.
+Transparent and Open Resource for Institutional Investments

+This repository contains all the documentation and issues for the torris project.